-Aluminium is the most abundant metal, as it makes up 8% of the Earth’s crust, and its non-magnetic and ductile properties allow it to have a wide range of applications.
-One of these applications is in alloys, with the most popular combinations including materials such as copper, zinc and magnesium.
+Aluminium is the most abundant metal of all, as it makes up 8% of the Earth’s crust, and its non-magnetic and ductile properties allow it to have a wide range of applications.
+One of these applications is within alloys, with the most popular combinations including materials such as copper, zinc and magnesium.
 Aluminium alloys are created via the die casting process in order to improve the properties of the metal, mainly to increase its strength, since pure aluminium is relatively soft.

 Based on the type of element aluminium is alloyed with, the alloys can be split into eight categories: